 • Bring a list of all your medications — including over-the-counter drugs and supplements.
 Some interactions are relevant to osteoporosis treatment.

-• Bring previous scan results — if you have had a previous DXA scan elsewhere, bring the report so your GP can compare results.
+• Bring previous scan results — if you have had a previous DXA scan elsewhere, bring the report so your doctor can compare results.

-• Be honest about lifestyle factors — your GP needs accurate information about smoking, alcohol, and activity levels to assess your risk properly.
+• Be honest about lifestyle factors — your doctor needs accurate information about smoking, alcohol, and activity levels to assess your risk properly.
 There is no judgment; it helps them help you.

 • Follow up — if you were told you would be referred somewhere, or that a letter would be sent, check in with the surgery if you have not heard within a few weeks.